cooper-ross/slowfish/README.md

 - **Search Algorithm**: It uses alpha-beta pruning with quiescence search, PV scoring, killer/history heuristics, null move pruning, and heuristic move ordering.
 If you're interested, there's a great series of videos on these types of techniques by Sebastian Lague!
 - **All One File**: The entire engine is contained in a single file, making it easy to compile and run, and to integrate into other projects or use with UCI-compatible chess GUIs.
 Though honestly, I just felt too lazy to organize it.

+## Notes

+The point of this entire engine was to improve my personal engine record, which I am happy to say I did!
+My old chess engine could search around 2000 nodes per second, which is terrible by modern chess computing standards.

+As a comparison, IBM's Deep Blue Supercomputer could evaluate around [700k nodes per second](https://web.archive.org/web/20081208081052/http://www.research.ibm.com/deepblue/watch/html/game1.log) during it's bout against Kasparov in 1997.
+At the start of the game, it took around 208 seconds to evaluate 137 million nodes.
+My chess engine, when comparing with a similar time metric of 141 seconds, evaluated nearly 600 million nodes at a speed of around 4 million nodes per second.
+That's over 4 times the speed of the chess engine that bested Kasparov.

+That said, most modern engines (such as Stockfish, where my engine derives its name) can easily crush my engine any day of the weak.
+Where mine might take nearly 30 minutes for a depth of 15 (it scales pretty badly) stockfish can do it in 10ms.
+So there's certainly room to improve!

 ## UCI Interface

 The engine supports the Universal Chess Interface (UCI) protocol, allowing it to work with any UCI-compatible chess GUI or interface.